Private and Public Insurance Coverage

 NO CO-PAY BIRTH CONTROL

 About No Co-Pay Birth Control: Thanks to the Women’s Preventive Services provision of the ACA, women covered by Medicaid expansion, marketplace, and employer-based plans are not required to pay extra out-of-pocket costs for women’s preventive services, which includes birth control.
-An estimated 62.4 million women benefit from the Women’s Preventive Services provision.
-In 2013 alone, women saved at least $1.4 billion in out-of-pocket costs for birth control pills, and there is evidence that the provision is increasing the ability of women to obtain more effective birth control methods for those who want it.
+An estimated 62.1 million women benefit from the Women’s Preventive Services provision.
+Women also saved at least $1.4 billion in out-of-pocket costs for birth control pills in a single year, and there is evidence that the provision is increasing the ability of women to obtain more effective birth control methods for those who want it.

-Birth control access maps.
-More than nineteen million women in need of public funding for contraception live in contraceptive deserts (meaning they lack “reasonable access” to a public clinic with the full range of methods).
+Birth control access map - More than nineteen million women in need of public funding for contraception live in contraceptive deserts (meaning they lack “reasonable access” to a public clinic with the full range of methods).
 See how your state compares.

 Polling on the popularity of birth control: